123456789_123456789_123456789_123456789_123456789_

 Active Record will attempt to automatically identify that these two models share a bi-directional association based on the association name.
 This information allows Active Record to:

-For example, consider the following model declarations:
+For example, consider the following model declarations with a custom foreign key:

 class Author < ApplicationRecord